Beakerboy/VBA-SQL-Library/README.md

 ### Unit Tests
 If you would like to run the unit tests, import all the library files including the files in "testing" into an Excel workbook.
 In some cell, type "=RunUnitTests()".
 Any failures will open a messagebox stating the expected output and what was actually received by the library.

+### Documentation
+All classes are [documented](https://beakerboy.github.io/VBA-SQL-Library/) using Naturaldocs syntax.